trywilco/wilco-docs/docs/building-your-quest/actions/ready-response-message.md

 ```

 The action `ready_message` is used to send "ready"/"not ready" button when you want to get the readiness confirmation from the usre.

+Here is how it will look like:
+![Ready Message Component]

+[Ready Message Component]: {% link assets/images/building-your-quest/ready-message.png %}